stefansphtr/List-of-GIt-Commands/README.md

 git push
 ```

+## Remote set-url

+If you've already added a remote repository with the wrong URL, you can change it using the `git remote set-url` command.
+Here's how:

+1. First, check the current remote repository for your project.
+You can do this with the `git remote -v` command.
+This will list all remote repositories and their URLs.

+    ```bash
+    git remote -v
+    ```

+2. If the URL for `origin` is incorrect, you can change it with the `git remote set-url` command.
+Replace `new_url` with the correct URL for your remote repository.

+    ```bash
+    git remote set-url origin new_url
+    ```

+3. Verify that the remote URL has been changed with the `git remote -v` command again.

+    ```bash
+    git remote -v
+    ```

+Now, the `origin` should point to the correct remote repository URL.

 ## Renaming a Git Branch

 This guide explains how to rename a local Git branch and update the remote repository to reflect the change.